sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 ----------------------
 * Sep 2020: Our research proposal led by Assoc Profs Peter Vamplew (Federation University) and Richard Dazeley (Deakin University) has been selected for funding by Defence Science and Technology (DST) Group Australia [AUD 97,000, AUD 44,000 (FedUni) and AUD 53,000 (Deakin)].
+* Aug 2020: Mr. Chiranjibi Situala, my PhD student that I co-supervised, has submitted his PhD thesis for examination.
+Hope everything will go well for him, all the best to him!
 * Aug 2020: Our research proposal that I led (with Assoc Prof Santosh KC at the University of South Dakota) has been selected for funding by US Air Force Office of Scientific Research (AFOSR), Asian Office of Aerospace Research and Development (AOARD) and Office of Naval Research Global (ONRG) [USD 100,000, USD 50,000/year for two years]
 * Aug 2020: Our research proposal that I led has been selected for funding by the Office of National Intelligence (ONI) under the AI for Decision Making Initiative though Defence Science Institute (DSI) [AUD 20,000].
 * Aug 2020: Delivered a keynote speach in the 3rd National Workshop on Machine Learning & Data Science Nepal.